carpentries-lab/python-aos-lesson/_extras/stack.md

 > ## How to choose
 >
 > In terms of choosing between xarray and Iris,
-> some people like the slightly more atmosphere/ocean-centric experience offered by Iris,
+> some people like the slightly more AOS-centric experience offered by Iris,
 > while others don’t like the restrictions that places on their work
 > and prefer the generic xarray experience
 > (e.g. to use Iris your netCDF data files have to be CF compliant or close to it).